Glucagon (medication): Mechanism of action

 Glucagon binds to the glucagon receptor, a G protein-coupled receptor, located in the plasma membrane.
 The conformation change in the receptor activates G proteins, a heterotrimeric protein with α, β, and γ subunits.
 When the G protein interacts with the receptor, it undergoes a conformational change that results in the replacement of the GDP molecule that was bound to the α subunit with a GTP molecule.
 This substitution results in the releasing of the α subunit from the β and γ subunits.
 The alpha subunit specifically activates the next enzyme in the cascade, adenylate cyclase.

 Adenylate cyclase manufactures cyclic adenosine monophosphate (cyclic AMP or cAMP), which activates protein kinase A (cAMP-dependent protein kinase).
 This enzyme, in turn, activates phosphorylase kinase, which then phosphorylates glycogen phosphorylase b, converting it into the active form called phosphorylase a.
 Phosphorylase a is the enzyme responsible for the release of glucose-1-phosphate from glycogen polymers.

 Additionally, the coordinated control of glycolysis and gluconeogenesis in the liver is adjusted by the phosphorylation state of the enzymes that catalyze the formation of a potent activator of glycolysis called fructose-2,6-bisphosphate.
 The enzyme protein kinase A that was stimulated by the cascade initiated by glucagon will also phosphorylate a single serine residue of the bifunctional polypeptide chain containing both the enzymes fructose-2,6-bisphosphatase and phosphofructokinase-2.
 This covalent phosphorylation initiated by glucagon activates the former and inhibits the latter.
 This regulates the reaction catalyzing fructose-2,6-bisphosphate (a potent activator of phosphofructokinase-1, the enzyme that is the primary regulatory step of glycolysis) by slowing the rate of its formation, thereby inhibiting the flux of the glycolysis pathway and allowing gluconeogenesis to predominate.
 This process is reversible in the absence of glucagon (and thus, the presence of insulin).

 Glucagon stimulation of PKA also inactivates the glycolytic enzyme pyruvate kinase.

 History

 In the 1920s, Kimball and Murlin studied pancreatic extracts, and found an additional substance with hyperglycemic properties.
 They described glucagon in 1923.
 The amino acid sequence of glucagon was described in the late 1950s.
 A more complete understanding of its role in physiology and disease was not established until the 1970s, when a specific radioimmunoassay was developed.

 A nasal version was approved for use in the United States and Canada in 2019.

-On 10 December 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Ogluo, intended for the treatment of severe hypoglycemia in diabetes mellitus.
+In December 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Ogluo, intended for the treatment of severe hypoglycemia in diabetes mellitus.
 The applicant for this medicinal product is Xeris Pharmaceuticals Ireland Limited.
 It was approved for medical use in the European Union in February 2021.